 Crich Carr-on Sunday last the 16th instant, the Sunday School Sermons for the Primitive Methodist school, at Crich Carr, near Cromford, were preached in the open air (the chapel being far too small for the occasion) to very large audiences, by the Rev W Stokes, of Burton upon Trent.
 The collections exceeded those of former occasions, and testified the attachment of the people to the increasing schools of that picturesque village.

 A second chapel was built around 1845.
 Its opening was reported in the press –

 Crich Carr – on Monday last, the children belonging to the Primitive Methodist Sunday school were regaled by their teachers and friends with tea and plumcake, in the newly erected chapel belonging to that society of Christians.

-Oral local history states that the upper chapel was rather small with a tin roof which suggests that the lower chapel, which was more substantial, was the one newly built in 1845.
+Oral local history states that the original chapel was rather small with a tin roof.

 This chapel was shown on a map of about 1882.
-The map also shows the lower chapel but has no mention of where the upper chapel once stood as shown on the 1879 map.
+The map also shows the United Free Chapel but has no mention of where the original Primitive Chapel once stood as shown on the 1879 map.

-The opening of the third chapel on Top Lane was reported in the press
+The opening of the new Primitive Methodist Chapel on Top Lane was reported in the press: